Vehicle Repossession: Know Your Rights and Responsibilities

 You may be able to afford the payments by decreasing your expenses or increasing your income.
 Review your spending plan carefully to see if there are any areas where you can cut back, or consider obtaining a second or part-time job to add to your income.

-If you can’t make cash-flow changes that will enable you to afford the payments, you have a couple of options:
+If you can’t make spending plan changes that will enable you to afford the payments, you have a couple of options:

 - You can contact your lender and ask for assistance.